anl-cyberscience/LQMToolset/docs/configure.md

         - <https://live.paloaltonetworks.com/docs/DOC-­‐5850>

 #### Limitations
 The Palo Alto module currently only blocks IP addresses and network ranges (CIDR).
-Any other block that are not supported will be output to the fiel specified in the unhandled_blocks configuration parameter.
+Any other block that are not supported will be output to the file specified in the unhandled_blocks configuration parameter.

 ### Checkpoint